Beginning a new life at Swimbridge

 Developing a personal care plan

-When we welcome any new resident we work with them, their doctor, district nurse, social worker and family to develop an individual care plan.
+When we welcome any new resident we work with them and their family, and also their doctor, district nurse and social worker, to develop an individual care plan.
 This includes diet, mobility, medicine and taking care of their religious needs – whatever they might be.
-Care plans are an important part of our care giving and are reviewed regularly to make sure we continue to accommodate every changing need.
+Care plans are at the basis for our care giving and are reviewed regularly to make sure we continue to accommodate every changing need.
 We also welcome open discussions about the service we provide, especially from family, friends, carers and the residents themselves.

 A friendly face for better care